hpvdt/NRSDK/README.txt

-﻿Nreal MR SDK for Unity
+Nreal MR SDK for Unity
 version 1.9.5

 This SDK provides Android and windows developers with the easiest way to add